nubificus/vaccel-tutorials/lab2/README.md

 make
 ```

-We see that a new plugin is now available, `libvaccel-mynoop.so`.
+We see that a new plugin is now available, `libvaccel-helloworld.so`.
 Lets use this
 one instead of the `noop` one!

 ```
-$ VACCEL_DEBUG_LEVEL=4 VACCEL_BACKENDS=./plugins/mynoop/libvaccel-mynoop.so ./examples/noop
+$ VACCEL_DEBUG_LEVEL=4 VACCEL_BACKENDS=./plugins/helloworld/libvaccel-helloworld.so ./examples/noop
 2021.04.09-09:27:42.33 - <debug> Initializing vAccel
 2021.04.09-09:27:42.33 - <debug> Registered plugin noop
-2021.04.09-09:27:42.33 - <debug> Registered function noop from plugin noop 2021.04.09-09:27:42.33 - <debug> Loaded plugin noop from ./plugins/mynoop/libvaccel-mynoop.so 2021.04.09-09:27:42.33 - <debug> session:1 New session
+2021.04.09-09:27:42.33 - <debug> Registered function noop from plugin noop 2021.04.09-09:27:42.33 - <debug> Loaded plugin noop from ./plugins/helloworld/libvaccel-helloworld.so 2021.04.09-09:27:42.33 - <debug> session:1 New session
 Initialized session with id: 1
 2021.04.09-09:27:42.33 - <debug> session:1 Looking for plugin implementing noop